marijnh/Eloquent-JavaScript/21_skillsharing.md

       continue;
     }
     if (response.status == 304) continue;
+    tag = response.headers.get("ETag");
     update(await response.json());
-    tag = response.headers.get("ETag");
   }
 }
 ```

 {{index "async function"}}

-This is an `async` function, to make looping and waiting for the
+This is an `async` function, so that looping and waiting for the
-request easier.
+request is easier.
 It runs an infinite loop that, on each iteration,
 retrieves the list of talks—either normally or, if this isn't the
 first request, with the headers included that make it a long polling
 request.